-I saw them in Singapore as well.
-And this morning I saw two little girls excitedly putting money into one of two at the corner of the 711.
-I’d have taken a picture but thought it might upset their mother who already seemed a bit impatient, so you’ll just have to trust me on this.
-They are here in Old Lanta, Thailand too.
 But who would have guessed a shipment of new ones would be delivered today on the main drag?
 It’s a place of tourist traffic, mostly Europeans.
-I’ll be curious if the target audience bites.
+I’ll be curious how intensely the target audience bites.

 No one has shown up to receive these sparkling new items, but it’s Friday.
 Could be the proud new owners are Muslim and not working today.
 The work ethic among many of the shop owners here is notably laid back.
 People disappear from their shops completely or hang back in the kitchen area of their restaurants, making only cameo appearances.
+A stall serving the best Pad Thai you ever had may not be open the next day.
+Or the following week.
+Or until after you’ve gone.

 There is quite a bit of sharing responsibilities among the vendors here, primarily the Urak Lawoí, a clan of the Chao Leh, the people of the sea.
 What appear to be untended goods aren’t necessarily untended.